davidmcclure/lint-analysis/notebooks/posts/02-cohorts/post.md

 ![](images/war.png)

 I guess these peaks are the "climax," basically?

+## Ends

 Finally, at the very end, words that peak in the 99th percentile - some endings are happy, filled with joy, happiness, tender embraces, kisses, eternal faithfulness:

 ![](images/happy-endings.png)